Moduli of abelian covers of elliptic curves

-\item Let $C^{sm}$ be the nonsingular locus of $C$; the restriction is an \'etale $G$-torsor.
-The image via $p$ of a node is a node, \item \emph{smoothability}: for any node $p \in \tilde{C}$, the stabilizer of $G$ in $p$ acts on the tangent spaces at the two branches of $p$ with inverse characters. \end{enumerate} Again, the morphisms are morphisms between target curves that admit a $G$-equivariant lift at the level of source curves. \end{definition}
+\item Let $C^{sm}$ be the open locus where $C$ is smooth, then the restriction is an \'etale $G$-torsor.
+The image via $p$ of each node of $\tilde{C}$ is a node of $C$. \item \emph{Smoothability}: for any node $q$ of $\tilde{C}$, the stabilizer of the $G$-action at $q$ acts with inverse characters on the tangent spaces at the two branches of $q$. \end{enumerate} \end{definition}